swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         @RegexComponentBuilder content: () -> R,
         with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
     ) rethrows -> Self where Replacement.Element == Element

-    /// Replaces all occurrences of the sequence matching the given regex with
-    /// a given collection.
-    /// - Parameters:
-    ///   - regex: A regex describing the sequence to replace.
-    ///   - maxReplacements: A number specifying how many occurrences of the
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
-    ///   - replacement: A closure that receives the full match information,
-    ///   including captures, and returns a replacement collection. public mutating func replace<R: RegexComponent, Replacement: Collection>( _ regex: R,
-        maxReplacements: Int = .max,
-        with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
-    ) rethrows where Replacement.Element == Element

     /// Replaces all matches for the regex in this collection, using the
     /// given closures to create the replacement and the regex.